 Difficulty calving can have a number of causes, both genetic and management.
 Score your cows and calves on the Stock Recorder at birth to help eliminate those labour-intensive cattle.
 (Click here to learn how to use Calving Trait Scores on the Stock Recorder.)

-- In FarmWorks, make a management group of heifers you are considering as replacements.
+- In FarmWorks Classic, make a management group of heifers you are considering as replacements.

 - Run a Calving Scores report on those heifers.

 - The heifers that needed assistance to be born, were weak at birth or needed help to suck could be eliminated as potential replacements.

 - Show the sires on a Calving Scores report for calving difficulty, to identify any bulls whose daughters are prone to calving problems.